 Method 1.
 Restore Lost Partition via EaseUS Partition Master

 If you accidentally deleted a hard drive partition, it won't show up in File Explorer.
 When you check it in Disk Management, it will display as "Unallocated".

-To retrieve the lost partition and saved data, you may turn to a reliable partition recovery software for help.
+You may turn to reliable partition recovery software to help retrieve the lost partition and saved data.
 To make things easy for you, you can directly turn to EaseUS Partition Master for help.

 It's partition recovery feature will directly scan the unallocated space on your drive, finding all the missing partitions and data for you.
 Let's start: